 Stoke- high blood pressure may cause an embolism or from ruptured arteries in the brain

 Enlarged heart- pushing against narrowed arterial walls causes the left ventricle in the heart to grow considerably but the arteries don’t grow with it to handle the load.
 The muscle fibers are weakened.
-Because of this, the contractions are actually weaker.
-This can cause angina and ultimately heart failure.
+Because of this, the contractions are weaker.
+This can cause angina and, ultimately, heart failure.

 Treatment

-In summary, there are several methods available for treating high blood pressure ranging from simple lifestyle modifications to medication and even hospitalization if appropriate.
+In summary, several methods are available for treating high blood pressure, ranging from simple lifestyle modifications to medication and even hospitalization if appropriate.
 It is important to consult your doctor before making any major decisions regarding treatment options so you can make sure the best approach is taken for your particular case of hypertension.
 [How Saunas Can Help Hypertension]

 Is Massage Good For Hypertension

 When it comes to high blood pressure, controlling symptoms and causes are key.
-But is massage a viable treatment we offer massage to a diversity of peopleoption?
+But is massage a viable treatment option?
 While the National Heart, Lung and Blood Institute states that massage should not be used as an alternative for lowering blood pressure to traditional treatments, it could help reduce stress which can contribute to hypertension.

 If a client does not take medication for high blood pressure then massage is totally fine and will help with overall blood flow.
 The massage therapist will watch that the massage does not over challenge the body by causing clamminess and possible edema in the days after the massage.